MichalPwlk/DevelopmentPath/README.md

 Note📃: there aren't many events here yet, but I'll try to complete them soon.

+#### 15.09.2024
+Hooray!🎉🥳
+Yesterday was 660 days streak of my danish education on DuoLingo aaaand today is 50 day streak on TryHackMe🤓

 #### 12.09.2024
 * OTWA Office Hours - 7:00PM-8:30PM - we was talking about couple problems from OTWA and about looking for a job in the cyber industry.